Alfresco/docs-alfresco/insight-engine/latest/config/index.md

 There is a search subsystem and it can be used to connect to Alfresco Search and Insight Engine (which is based on Solr 6).

-Just like all previous versions of Solr, the activation and configuration of the Search and Insight Engine subsystem can be done by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the admin console, see [Configuring Search and Insight Engine using Admin Console](../tasks/adminconsole-searchservice-solr.md).
+Just like all previous versions of Solr, the activation and configuration of the Search and Insight Engine subsystem can be done by using either the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file or the admin console, see [Configuring using the Admin Console]({% link insight-engine/latest/config/index.md %}#Configuring using the Admin Console).

 If you haven't set the following Solr-related properties in the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file, add these: